lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 scp -r -i SSH_PRIVATE_KEY_FILE_PATH LOCAL_DIR_PATH USER@SERVER:REMOTE_DIR_PATH
 ```

-In the app directory on the remote server create the `certs` directory and store there the SSL certificate `certificate.pem` and the corresponding private key `private_key.pem`.
+In the app root directory on the remote server create the `certs` directory and store there the SSL certificate `certificate.pem` and the corresponding private key `private_key.pem`.

 Start all the services using this command:
 ```